 It’s a Valentine’s Day ritual.
 Come to Woo at the Zoo on Friday, Feb.
 14, from 7-10 p.m. to learn all about dating, mating and procreating — in the animal kingdom, at least.
 Bring a special someone, grab a cocktail, learn all about animal sex and dance the night away at a throwback ‘80s prom.

 Non-members • $60

-Tickets include two hilarious, raunchy presentations on animal dating and mating.
+Tickets include two hilarious, edgy presentations on animal dating and mating.
 Hour-long sessions begin at 7:30 and 9 p.m.
-Choose your preferred session at checkout, but remember to come early and stay late — the dance party and other activities continue from 7 to 10 p.m.
+The 7:30 p.m. session is sold out, but come early and stay late — the dance party and other activities continue from 7 to 10 p.m.

 Join FONZ for early ticket sales and discounts beginning Jan.
 9. Non-member tickets go on sale Jan.
 16.

 - A Woo at the Zoo glass when purchasing the specialty cocktail (limited quantities, while supplies last)

 - An ‘80s prom dance party with a DJ in a heated tent